 EPS Electric Power Steering

-When the vehicle is traveling slowly or negotiating parking maneuvers more voltage is needed to assist steering effort.
-As the vehicle travels faster less assist is required and less voltage is needed.
-This provides more assist to the driver while parking and better road feel at highway speeds.
+When the vehicle is traveling slowly or negotiating parking maneuvers, more voltage is needed to assist steering effort.
+As the vehicle travels faster, less assistance is required, and less voltage is needed.
+The EPS provides more assistance to the driver while parking and better road feel at highway speeds.

-If a problem occurs, a warning light is illuminated and a scan is in order.
+A warning light on the instrument panel indicates a problem with the system.
 Always inspect the basic steering system and the associated circuit before replacing electronic components.
-Trouble codes are typically manufacturer specific and will point the technician to the problem area.
+Trouble codes are typically manufacturer-specific and point the technician to the problem area.
 Depending on the manufacturer, the sensors can be tested with an ohmmeter or with the scan tool.
-Motor operation is bidirectional and the system protected by a fuse.
+Motor operation is bidirectional, and the system protected by a fuse.

 The motor may be attached to the steering column, under the instrument panel, or on the rack.
 Sometimes the sensors are part of the unit, and some disassembly is required.
 Due to advances in technology, these steering systems are becoming more and more popular with vehicle manufactures.